anzyu-neu/cs5004_photo_album/README.md

 to have an active snapshot call.

 Controller implementation:
 Created a file interpreter line by line.
-It then processes the results and performs the line actions on the page.
+It then processes the results and performs the line actions on the page (model).
+The controllers for the 2 views are very similar.
+They each interpret the lines, process the commands on the page.
+The controller has access to the page and can then send the information to the view to display the modifications.

 View implementation:
+With access to the page and all the modifications made after the file is read by the controller, it sends the view the snapshots with its associated information.
+The graphical view then draws each shape from the shape history list in the model on the page.
+The textual view converts the shape history in shapes to HTML + SVG and adds it to the output file.